robert/robert.github.com/_posts/2018-08-13-how-to-build-a-tcp-proxy-2-dns-spoofing.md

 # The local IP of your phone
 client_ip = '192.168.42.74'

-SPOOF_DOMAINS = ['nonhttps.com', 'www.nonhttps.com']
+SPOOF_HOSTNAMES = ['nonhttps.com', 'www.nonhttps.com']
 SNIFF_FILTER = "udp port 53 && dst %s && src %s" % (local_ip, client_ip)

-run(IFACE, local_ip, SNIFF_FILTER, SPOOF_DOMAINS)
+run(IFACE, local_ip, SNIFF_FILTER, SPOOF_HOSTNAMES)
 ```

 Once you have started the DNS server, make sure that your smartphone's DNS server is still set to be your laptop, as above.
 Visit a few websites on your smartphone and look back at your terminal - you should see DNS requests coming in from your smartphone and being logged by our DNS server.

-The default behavior of our server is to reply with your laptop's local IP address if the request is for our target domain (currently set in the script to be `nonhttps.com`), and to respond truthfully for all others.
-It finds out this truth, where necessary, by using the domain in the request to make its own DNS request, this time to a real DNS server.
+The default behavior of our server is to reply with your laptop's local IP address if the request is for our target hostname (currently set in the script to be `nonhttps.com`), and to respond truthfully for all others.
+It finds out this truth, where necessary, by using the hostname in the request to make its own DNS request, this time to a real DNS server.
 I've hard-coded it to use Google's DNS server at `8.8.8.8`.
 Once the real DNS server has performed a real DNS lookup, it sends a real DNS response back to our fake server.
 Our server reads the real IP address contained within this real response, and inserts this IP address into its own DNS response to your smartphone's original DNS request.
 Having constructed its response, it sends it back to your phone.
-This means that your phone is once again able to correctly resolve domain names to IP addresses, for all domains other than our target.
+This means that your phone is once again able to correctly resolve hostnames to IP addresses, for all hostnames other than our target.
 Its internet should have just come back up, apart from for our current target, `nonhttps.com`.

 Let's verify this.
 Visit `nonhttps.com` on your smartphone.
 You should see our DNS server log that it has spoofed the DNS response, and has returned the local IP address of your laptop.